nicknovitski/make-shell/SHELL_MODULES.md

 ## Module Options

-### `function`: Function which returns a pacakge
+### `stdenv`: [The standard build environment](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv), or something similar to it

-`make-shell` passes the final evaluated module configuration to this function and returns whatever it returns.
-By default it's `mkShell`, but you could change it to `mkShellNoCC`, or any other you like.
+`make-shell` passes the final evaluated module configuration to the `stdenv.mkDerivation` function, and returns whatever that returns.
+You can change this to `pkgs.stdenvNoCC`, or any other standard environment variation you like.

 If this option is defined multiple times, evaluation errors.